Do DBS Checks Show Family Convictions?

 Summary: Do DBS Checks Show Family Convictions?

-Only Enhanced DBS checks have the opportunity to disclose family convictions, and only if they relate to the job role the DBS check is for.
+So do DBS Checks show family convictions?
+It is simple, only Enhanced DBS checks have the opportunity to disclose family convictions, and then only if they relate to the job role the DBS check is for.
 For Basic and Standard checks, family convictions will never be disclosed, under any circumstances.

 Further Reading